-- Dental and Medical Providers: Dental and medical facilities are top destinations according to 29% of the stakeholder respondents and 63% of the general survey respondents.
+- 1. Dental and Medical Providers: Dental and medical facilities are top destinations according to 29% of the stakeholder respondents and 63% of the general survey respondents.
+67% of seniors, 78% of persons with low incomes, 100% of persons with disabilities and 38% of persons with other special transportation needs identified this as a needed destination.
 Persons with alternative transportation needs require transportation to doctor appointments, dialysis, dental, cancer treatment, and health specialists located both in the Cities of Othello, Ritzville and Mattawa and in larger urban centers including Moses Lake, Spokane, Tri-Cities and Seattle. - 2.
 Social Service Providers: Social service providers are a common destination for individuals with alternative transportation needs.
 71% of the stakeholder respondents indicated this is a top destination for persons with alternative transportation needs in Adams County.
+Individuals with a disability, low income, seniors and other persons with alternative transportation needs did not identify this as a needed destination.
 Individuals frequently need transportation services to access agencies such as the Department of Social and Health Services (DSHS), chemical dependency treatment centers, food banks, senior nutrition sites, childcare and Community Action Agencies for Low-Income Heating and Energy Assistance programs (LIHEAP).
 The following table shows the distance residents in Adams County typically have to travel to reach typical social services.

 Table 28 Distance in Miles to Common Social Service Providers

-Cith DSHS DSHS WorkSource WorkSource Community Action Agency Action Agency Action Agency Social Security Social Security Office Senior Center Courthouse/ District Court District Court District Court District Court Libraries
+City DSHS WorkSource Community Action Agency Hospital Social Security Office Senior Center Courthouse/ District Court Food Banks College/ Technical Libraries

 Benge 71 71 71 27 80 17 27 5 71/27 23

 Hatton 41 41 41 19 52 19 19 19 41/36 10

 Lind 41 41 41 18 68 0 17 17 41/17 0

 Othello 26 26 26 0 53 0 0 0 26/53 0

 Ritzville 46 46 46 0 60 0 0 0 46/0 0

 Washtucna 66 66 66 28 65 0 28 0 66/28 0

-Big Bend Cor WSU Extens olumbia Basin Te echnical Skills Cen ter.

 - 3. Pharmacy: According to 23% of general survey respondents, they need to pick up prescriptions from their pharmacies.
+33% of seniors, 33% of persons with low incomes, 100% of persons with disabilities and 25% of persons with other special transportation needs identified this as a needed destination.
 During the pandemic, many providers of alternative needs transportations were able to pick up and deliver prescriptions as opposed to picking up individuals and transporting them to the pharmacy.
 This was because grantors allowed for the change in service. - 4.
 Employment Centers: Individuals with alternative transportation needs often have difficulty reaching their worksites or accessing organization that provide job training and job searching.
 26% of general survey respondents indicated they needed transportation services to go to work.
+33% of persons with low incomes and 13% of persons with other special transportation needs identified this as a needed destination.
+Individuals with disabilities and seniors did not identify this as a required destination.
 Reliable transportation is vital to helping them get employed and stay employed.
-Employment centers with the highest number of employees in Adams County are shown in Table 2931.
+Employment centers with the highest number of employees in Adams County are shown in Table 29.